jhpyle/docassemble/_docs/docker.md

 certificates reside within each container.
 There are several ways to accomplish this:

-* Use [S3] and upload the certificates to your bucket.
+* Use [S3] or [Azure blob storage] and upload the certificates to your bucket/container.
 * [Build your own private image] in which your SSL certificates are placed in `Docker/apache.key`, `Docker/apache.crt`, and `Docker/apache.ca.pem`.
 During the build process, these files